sakshi-2603/leetcode-sql-solution/README.md

 Output Column:
 num: the largest number that occurs exactly once in the table.
 Returns null if no such number exists.

+Problem:
+Identify customers who have bought all products listed in the Product table.

+Approach:
+Group by customer_id to aggregate the products each customer has purchased.
+Use COUNT(DISTINCT product_key) to count how many unique products each customer bought.
+Compare that count to the total number of products using a subquery:
+(SELECT COUNT(*) FROM Product)
+Return only the customer_ids where both counts match.

+Why it works:
+If a customer has bought every unique product in the Product table, the number of distinct products they've bought must equal the total number of products available.
+Duplicates in the Customer table are ignored using COUNT(DISTINCT ...).

+Output Column:
+customer_id: IDs of customers who bought all the products.